Shpock boot sale app is an alternative to eBay which lets you shop and sell items in your local area. Is it any good?

 There are nine main categories you can choose from: Fashion and Accessories; Home and Garden; Electronics; Movies, Books and Music; Baby and Child; Sport, Leisure and Games; Services; Cars and Motor; and 'Other'.

-Once a price is negotatiated, it’s up to the buyer and seller to reach an agreement about item delivery and method of payment.
+Once a price is negotiated, it’s up to the buyer and seller to reach an agreement about item delivery and method of payment.
 Shpock doesn’t get involved.

 At this point we should point out that, if you're specifically looking to buy or sell clothes, Depop is a far more targeted app.
 You can read our review of it here.